-The Competitive Grant Program established a ranking criterion that gave the most weight to projects that ensured compliance with health and safety requirements, address the most serious risks to human health and assist communities most in need based on affordability which is a ratio of water and user rates and the area's median household income.
+The Competitive Grant Program established a ranking criterion that gave the most weight to projects that ensured compliance with health and safety requirements, addressed the most serious risks to human health, and assisted communities most in need based on affordability which is a ratio of water and user rates and the area's median household income.

-ARPA Water and Sewer grant funds will address critical infrastructure improvements in Montana lessening the impact of water and sewer user rates to residents in these communities.

-Within these communities, development of critical clean water infrastructure will:
+ARPA Water and Sewer grant funds address critical infrastructure improvements in Montana lessening the impact of water and sewer user rates to residents in these communities.
+Within these communities, development of critical clean water infrastructure has:

-- Replace lead service lines
+- Replaced lead service lines

-- Increase access to safe drinking water and sanitary sewer services
+- Increased access to safe drinking water and sanitary sewer services

-- Reduce raw sewage discharge
+- Reduced raw sewage discharge

-- Increase community water systems that meet applicable health-based standards
+- Increased community water systems that meet applicable health-based standards

-- Reduce waterborne illnesses
+- Reduced waterborne illnesses